We continue to update this article as more information becomes available regarding the performers holding their last shows at EPCOT.

 Speculation Time: Why are we losing these shows?

 These musicians and performers are not regular cast members as far as we know.
 They are third-party musical groups signed on with Disney to perform these steady gigs at EPCOT.
 It stands to reason that the groups needed to book elsewhere while Disney World is closed for two weeks and, unfortunately, that makes things more complicated for their return.
 One also has to wonder about the status of the U.K. pavilion.
 We know there is going to be a Mary Poppins themed attraction installed.
 Will there still be a spot for “British Revolution” or is that whole courtyard area going to be used for the queue?
 Only time will tell at this point and we can only hope that we can still have a place to rock out.
-We’re still holding out hope that both groups will be back for EPCOT’s and .
+We’re still holding out hope that both groups will be back for EPCOT’s Food and Wine Festival.